How to Bathe Your Baby

 Allow enough time to bathe your baby.
 You want to enjoy this special time together.

 Special inflatable or sponge bathtubs are available, but they aren't necessary.
 You can simply place a folded towel in the base of the sink or bathtub, making sure to support the baby's head.

 NEVER leave your baby alone in the tub or near water, even to answer the phone or doorbell.
-About 70 children under the age of 5 drown each year in bathtubs, and an additional 40 are injured - some in as little as 2 inches of water, according to the Consumer Product Safety Commission.

 Make a plan